demidko/BookQuote/README.md

 1. Search.
 2. Recommendations.
-3. Reading List: you can mark your favorite books.
+3. Reading list: you can mark your favorite books.
 4. All books by favorite authors.
 5. Collections of books by authors.